ecwu/ecwu.github.io.source/content/post/nlp.md

 > This work has been published at Findings of ACL 2021: [ACL Anthology](https://aclanthology.org/2021.findings-acl.31/); [Code](https://github.com/X-AISIG/LenAtten).

-## MSc Independent Project: Cross-modal Dialogue Generation Project
+## MSc Independent Project: Multimodal Pre-training for Dialogue Generation with Emotional Factors Considered

-Because of the anonymity requirement, more details will be provided once time suitable.
+> (Not the final title)

+In this work, we consider the natural situation that happens during a two-person doing conversation.
+Factors like facial expression, posture, and more will be considered except for the content expressed through spoken language.
+And usually, such non-verbal factors will convey much richer and more abstract information like emotions.
+Based on this nature, we proposed methods pre-training the language model to capture emotions from modals and incorporate the emotion into text generation for dialogue.

+> This work has been accepted at DASFAA 2022, reading link will be provided once a pre-print is ready.